bixycler/UniinfoNotes/pages/Mind Jungle.md

 			- Extensive ($e$, $c$) - Intensive ($i$)
 		- Dimensionality
 			- 0 = nondirectional = all directions = omnidirectional
-			- 1 = nondimensionl = dimensionless = all dimensions = omnidimensional, but usually confused with unidimensional
+			- 1 = nondimensional = dimensionless = all dimensions = omnidimensional, but usually confused with unidimensional
 			  id:: 67505a68-91b9-4abb-bf92-4dddad8c5803
 			- The extent is dimensionless (dimension cancelled by ratio), but still has two directions `+` and `-`.
 				- We don't use the term “scalar” (scaling ratio) to avoid confusion.